sahilbhosale63/Learn_ML_In_100_Days/README.md

 **Today's Progress:** Learned about Multiplication theorem and independent events and solved sums related to that in probability.

-**Thought:** completed only two topics as I also have to go to college.
+**Thought:** completed only two topics as I also have to attend the college.